 Leveraging large integrated datasets and predictive machine learning models, RS identifies the most attractive new drug discovery opportunities globally through the critical lens of risk and reward.

 RS then constructs portfolios of top-ranking targets in breakthrough areas of biology, assembles large distributed teams of field-leading biologists, clinicians, and drug discovery scientists, and launches a unique class of entirely virtual biotech companies.

 Each new RS company operates over a shared central research platform designed to materially reduce costs, facilitate access to the best new drug discovery technologies and therapeutic modalities, and increase the overall odds of successful discovery of valuable new clinic-ready medicines.

-RS was founded by a team of life sciences company creators, investors, researchers, data scientists, and operators, and is backed by a luminary group of investors.
+RS is led by a team with deep interdisciplinary expertise in drug discovery, biotech company creation, venture investing, and data science and is backed by a luminary group of investors.

 Jeff Hammerbacher is a scientist, software developer, entrepreneur, and investor.
 Jeff has founded and led teams that have produced dozens of scientific publications with hundreds of citations per year, 3 of the world's most popular open source database systems, over 100 angel investments, and a public company with a market capitalization of several billion dollars.
 Prior to founding Related Sciences, Jeff was the Principal Investigator of Hammer Lab, a founder and the Chief Scientist of Cloudera, an Entrepreneur-in-Residence at Accel, the manager of the Data team at Facebook, and a quant at Bear Stearns.
 In addition to his work at Related Sciences, Jeff is an angel investor with Techammer and is a board member at Ciox and Cytel.
 Jeff has a bachelor's degree in Mathematics from Harvard University.